Santhoshsathya/TechWritingPractice/out/simple.md

 ## **Marriage Ecosystem kdfkfd**

-This chane is made for refer
+This chane is made for referdfdf
 > There are always peoples seating in the Peiem.

+# Vegetable purchase order for outside.